 miracle, it wouldn't be bundled with other boxes and sold to someone

 else.
-As things turned out, he got his first bid in at $5 which
+As things turned out, he got his first bid in at

 was immediately upped and upped by a gentleman standing next to me.